 One common sentiment many beginner DIY landscapers may feel is that they don’t know where to begin.
 If you aren’t sure exactly what you want to start working on or what it is about your garden that needs the most upgrading, don’t worry.
 You can begin with a simple change like placing rocks in areas where the soil isn’t plant-friendly.
 Create a unique pattern with different colored rocks, or section off an area for potted plants using large rocks.

-If you have a large yard and don’t want to make any big alterations just yet, try sketching a general plan.
+There’s a necessity for landscape design plans if you have a large yard and don’t want to make any big alterations just yet – so do start sketching.
 When you get your design on paper or on a smart device, it’ll help you visualize your yard much easier.
 Use Pinterest to create a vision board or a smartphone app like iScape to render a blueprint for your plants.

 When you’re sketching your layout, you’ll find yourself wanting to get to know your yard a little better.
 This might mean identifying which areas are best for planting, which spot would look great with a garden bench, or which portion would benefit from a berm to help break up large stretches of grassy land.